System Design Space

 2. Architectural decisions

-Long-lived choices such as system style, service boundaries, data strategy, integration approach, and operational model.
+Long-lived choices that are expensive to reverse: service boundaries, data strategy, integration approach, system style, and operational model.

 3. Logical components